rls1004/instagram-auto-like/README.md

 ## 코드 설명
 #### auto-like&#46;py
-Automatically clicks the Like button using the desktop Chrome browser and Selenium.
+Automatically clicks the Like button using the `desktop chrome browser` and `selenium`.

 *Problem* : If too many requests are sent, error 429 occurs. then you will no longer be able to send requests for about a day.
 I don't know the exact limit of 'too many requests'.